OMSAS – Michael G. DeGroote School of Medicine (McMaster University)

 Deferral of Registration

-Deferred registration may be granted only under exceptional circumstances.
-The request for deferral must normally be submitted in writing within 2 weeks of the offer of admission, by those who have accepted that offer.
-Deferral requests will be considered by the Undergraduate Medical Education Deferral Board on a case-by-case basis.
+We may grant deferred registration only under exceptional circumstances.
+Normally, you must have accepted your offer of admission and submit your request for deferral in writing within 2 weeks of your offer.
+The Undergraduate Medical Education Deferral Board will consider deferral requests on a case-by-case basis.

 Requirements for Registration